-Pediatrics Sedation Rotation: Each resident spends two weeks providing anesthesia or sedation for pediatric patients in unique settings, including the MRI, CT, and Nuclear Medicine suites and minor procedure rooms.
+Pediatric Sedation Rotation: Each resident spends two weeks providing anesthesia or sedation for pediatric patients in unique settings, including the MRI, CT, Nuclear Medicine suites and minor procedure rooms.
 This rotation prepares you to provide anesthesia services outside the comfort of the operating room environment.

 Adult out-of-the OR Rotation: Each resident has the opportunity to spend two weeks in OR settings outside of the main UNC campus doing cases in high volume settings that replicate a private practice experience.
 Residents gain experience supervising multiple anesthetizing locations with attending supervision.